Willis Russell: Opposition to the Ku Klux Klan

-1872

-In the spring of 1872, Russell moved to Gratz, an Owen County town on the Kentucky River.
+In the spring of 1872, after moving to Gratz, an Owen County town on the Kentucky River, Russel wrote:

-In the winter of 1872, Smoot's Klan rode up to Russell's new home in Gratz late one night, armed, mounted, and disguised.
-They demanded that Russell come out.
-Russell recognized John Onan's voice and hid indoors.
-When Russell wouldn't come out, the Klansmen left.
-Several citizens of Gratz came out to see what was going on, and the Klansmen fired at them, but missed.

-Shortly after that, Bill Smoot's Ku Klux Klan attacked Jordan Mosby and his son, who lived in a cabin on W. M. Bourne's farm in Henry County.
-Mosby's son was shot, the bullet paralyzing him for of life.
-Even though Mosby recognized the Klansmen, but none of them were ever arrested.
+In the winter of 1872, Smoot's Klan rode up to Russell's home in Gratz and demanded that Russell come out.
+When Russell refused, the Klansmen left.
+Several citizens came out to see what was going on and the Klansmen fired at them, but missed.
+Shortly after that, the Klan attacked Jordan Mosby and his son, who lived in a cabin on W. M. Bourne's farm in Henry County.
+Mosby's son was shot, the bullet paralyzing him for life.
+None of the Klansmen were ever arrested.